-Although local remineralisation likely further modulates the $O_2$ profile at the glider position, our analysis highlights that the dominant drivers of the sub-monthly oxygen variability within 100-500 m depth are physical, resulting in weekly to bi-weekly hypoxic events associated to shifts in temperature and salinity.
-Importantly, this high variability implies that sporadic observations are unlikely to capture the average oxygen profile in this region, likely sampling temporary fluctuations around the mean.
+Although local remineralization likely further modulates the O_2 profile at the glider position, our analysis highlights that the dominant drivers of the sub-monthly O_2 variability within 100-500 m depth are physical, resulting in weekly to bi-weekly hypoxic events associated to shifts in temperature and salinity.
+Importantly, this high variability implies that sporadic observations are unlikely to capture the average O_2 profile in this region, likely sampling temporary fluctuations around the mean.
 Further, a decoupling between the observed variability of the near-surface and of the deeper water properties suggests that the signature of these alternating fluxes of water masses may not always be detectable from the surface.
-Indeed, evidence of a southward transport in the satellite data emerges clearly only on the shelf during P2 and at the glider position in relation to the anticyclonic recirculation of tropical water across the front during P3 (Figure 2).
+Indeed, evidence of a southward transport in the satellite

 Figure 6.
-Difference between the glider data transects and the climatological mean profiles across the period February-June for the offshore Angola (a,b) and offshore Benguela (c,d) water properties (see Methods). (a,c) Absolute salinity $S_a$ difference and (b,d) oxygen O2 concentration difference.
-White shading covers the range [-0.05, 0.05] kg m-3 for Sa, and [-15, 15] μmol O2 m-3 for O2.
-Gray lines: isopycnals for 26, 26.25, 26.5, 26.75, 26.9, 27 [kg m-3].
-Black lines: outer boundary of hypoxic regions (O2 = 60 μmol kg-1).
+Difference between the glider data transects and the climatological mean profiles across the period February-June for the offshore Angola (a), (b) and offshore Benguela (c), (d) water properties (see Methods). (a), (c) Absolute salinity S_a difference and (b), (d) oxygen O_2 concentration difference.
+White shading covers the range (-0.05, 0.05) kg m-3 for S_a , and (-15, 15) μmol O_2m^{-3} for O_2 .
+Gray lines: isopycnals for 26, 26.25, 26.5, 26.75, 26.9, 27 (kg m-3).
+Black lines: outer boundary of hypoxic regions ($O_2 = 60 \mu mol kg^{-1}$).
 Blue line: MLD [m].
-Full profiles up to 1000 m depth are available in the Supplement (Figures S8,S9).
+Full profiles up to 1,000 m depth are available in the Supplement (Figures S8, S9 in Supporting Information S1).